TOMToolkit/tomtoolkit.github.io/docs/index.md

 Once you've got a TOM up and running on your machine, you'll probably want to deploy it somewhere so it is permanently accessible by you and your collegues.

+[General Deployment Tips](/docs/deployment_tips) - Read this first before deploying your TOM for others to use.

 [Deploy to Heroku](/docs/deployment_heroku) - [Heroku](https://heroku.com) is a
 PaaS that allows you to publicly deploy your web applications without the need for managing the infrastructure yourself.